We conclude our history of the last Grand Prix race staged in Ireland.

 This book tells the story of the author’s five years as Executive Chairman of BL (formerly British Leyland).
 Sir Michael Edwardes joined the 99% state owned company in November 1977 at the invitation of the Labour government of James Callaghan.
 The book charts the many crises faced by the company as it struggled to Continue reading “Back From The Brink – A Review”

 Among the many reasons why a car company might come into being, matters of geography are not always the primary rationale.
-However in this particular instance, both they, and geopolitics played a highly significant role.
-During the 1930s, German territorial aggression became an existential threat to Sweden’s long-treasured neutrality, prompting the government to develop an independent air defence force, not so much to repel possible invaders it seems, but to make any such invasion more difficult and expensive to implement.
+However in this particular instance, both they, and geopolitics played a significant role.
+During the 1930s, German territorial aggression had become an existential threat to Sweden’s neutrality, prompting the government to develop an independent air defence force, not so much to repel possible invaders it would appear, but to make any such invasion more difficult and expensive to implement.

-The development of a home-developed aircraft therefore came about from the unsuitability of bought-in hardware, and as hostilities became inevitable, the inability to Continue reading “North Star”
+The development of a home-developed aircraft therefore came about from the unsuitability of bought-in hardware, and as hostilities became inevitable, the inability to Continue reading “Nordstjärna (Part One)”